 Participants at stakeholder conference organized by Canada's Public Policy Forum, February 25, 2016.
 From left to right: Rick O’Connor, City Clerk and Solicitor, City of Ottawa; Darren Gilmour, Vice-President, Public Policy Forum; Charles Murray, Ombudsman of New Brunswick; Laura Pettigrew, Ombudsman General Counsel; Wendy Ray, Ombudsman General Counsel; Raymonde Saint-Germain, La protectrice du citoyen du Québec; Steve Orsini, Secretary of the Cabinet, Head of the Ontario Public Service; Barbara Finlay, then-Acting Ombudsman of Ontario; and, Tony Brown General Counsel (retired), Toronto District School Board.

-Also this month, Canada's Public Policy Forum released its final report on its work with our office in consulting with stakeholders for the historic expansion of our mandate to municipalities, universities and school boards.
+Also this month, Canada's Public Policy Forum This link opens in a new tabreleased its final report on its work with our office in consulting with stakeholders for the historic expansion of our mandate to municipalities, universities and school boards.
 The Forum hosted roundtables for representatives of these sectors across the province, as well as a one-day conference in Toronto this past February.
 These meetings provided us with valuable feedback and an opportunity to address stakeholders' concerns about what to expect and how we work.
 We have already implemented many of their suggestions (like webinars and videos) in response.

 I was also honoured to be featured in the Law Times recently.
 As many of you know, I’m a lawyer by trade and read the Law Times regularly.